-Gary S. Mintz, MD, Chief Medical Officer, is a renowned expert in the area of cardiovascular imaging and has extensive experience in both interventional cardiology and cardiac ultrasound.
+Gary S. Mintz, MD, Senior Medical Advisor, is a renowned expert in the area of cardiovascular imaging and has extensive experience in both interventional cardiology and cardiac ultrasound.
 He joined the Cardiovascular Research Foundation in 1991 as Director of the Coronary Ultrasound Program, which has studied over 30,000 patients using intravascular ultrasound and has made fundamental observations about the pathology, pathogenesis, and mechanisms of coronary atherosclerosis, catheter-based interventions, and restenosis.

 Stephanie Gutch is Senior Director of TCTMD/Digital.
 Stephanie joined CRF in 2008 as Content Coordinator for TCTMD.
 Prior to joining TCTMD, she was the web editor for Methodist Le Bonheur Healthcare, a seven-hospital system based in Memphis, TN.
 Stephanie studied Journalism and Electronic Media at the University of Tennessee, Knoxville.